0xPolygon/polygon-docs/docs/cdk/index.md

          <div class="product-list-item-header">
             <div class="feature-card-heading">Contribute to the CDK</div>
          </div>
-         <p class="feature-paragraph">Get involved in developing the open-source CDK stack on GitHub.</p>
+         <p class="feature-paragraph">Get involved in building the open-source CDK stack on GitHub.</p>
       </a>
    </div>
 </div>